lissettdm/react-use-form/README.md

 # React Use Form

 Small Reactjs hook to manage form controls.
 Easy to use, without extra functions that you will never use.
-Based on validations functions this hook will keep updated de form and it's controls (controls, valid, value), even if you add new controls or remove somes.
+Based on validations functions this hook will keep updated the form and it's controls (controls, valid, value), even if you add new controls or remove somes.

 ## Getting Started